Forestry in Scotland: Stewardship and management

 In addition to regulatory functions in Scotland, Scottish Forestry is also responsible for management of the UK Forestry Standard and the Woodland Carbon Code and for provision of economic advice on forestry: it undertakes these activities on behalf of Scotland, England and Wales under cross-border arrangements with the Forestry Commission (England) and Natural Resources Wales.
 Under these arrangements Wales will co-ordinate the commissioning, co-ordination and programme management of forestry research, with Forest Research remaining a separate executive agency of the Forestry Commissioners, whilst the residual Forestry Commission (now covering only England for most purposes) will continue to be responsible on behalf of the whole of the UK for co-ordinating international forestry policy support and certain plant health functions in respect of trees and forestry.
 Scottish Forestry is also responsible for the appointment of the Chief Forester for Scotland, who acts as the Head of Profession for forestry staff across the public sector.
-As of November 2020 the current Chief Forester for Scotland is Helen McKay.
+As of October 2025 the Chief Forester for Scotland is Helen McKay, who was appointed in August 2020.

 Much of the National Forest Estate is managed to encourage tourism and recreation, with facilities such as car park, picnic areas, paths and mountain bike trails.
 Examples include the six forest parks, and the mountain biking venues of the 7stanes.

 In February 2019 the Scottish Government published a forestry strategy that identified six key priorities for the period 2019-29: